gin66/FastAccelStepper/README.md

        => result is, that the stepper first increases speed before ramping down
 * move/moveTo should ignore requests for opposite direction of a running motor
 * move should use the target position as reference and not the position at queue end
+* Change in direction requires motor stop ! => not convenient

 ## Not planned for now

-* Change in direction requires motor stop ! => it's a feature
 * Using constant acceleration leads to force jumps at start and max speed => smooth this out => will not happen
 * Extend command queue entry to perform delay only without step (steps=0) to reduce the 1.0 steps/s